Ivan-Grigorev/GoIT-Block_1-Project/README.md

     and enter it;

-    8. "edit contact" - for edit contact information write "edit contact" then name and enter it;
+    8. "edit contact" - for edit contact information write "edit contact" and enter command then Assistant ask you name enter it;

     9. "edit note" - for edit note write "edit note" then title after write "-edit" and new text and enter it;